csevere/alien-gamev2/README.md

 - Authentication Part 2: Keeping the user logged in after page refreshes and handling log out

-Okay, this one was super frustrating for some reason, but with a series of troubleshooting got me the desired results.
+Okay, this one was super frustrating for some reason, but a series of troubleshooting got me the desired results.
+Also, one line saved my life: localStorage.setItem('token', response.data.token);

 <p align='center'>
   <img src="client/public/ReadMe/userloggedin2.png">